mvandenbulcke/mvandenbulcke.github.io/content/about.md

 # author: ["Me", "You"] # multiple authors
 ---
 {{< figure src="/mvdb.png" alt="A drawing of Michaël with his cat." width="250">}}
 Hi, I’m Michaël Vandenbulcke, born in 1997.
-I’m the founder of COTYX BV in Belgium where I primarily focus on Datacenter, Network and End-User Computing services.
+I've been in IT since 2014 but, was playing with it a lot earlier.
+I primarily focus on the infrastructure side of IT such as datacenter, networking and workplace.
 This blog is to document my journey through all things IT related.

 ## Certifications
 ### Veeam